American School District Panel

 The ASDP team is committed to producing objective, high-quality results that will be of interest to a variety of audiences and will inform decisionmaking by districts and CMOs as well as the organizations that support them.
 We will share data from the surveys via a data portal and data visualization platform to promote widespread access.
 Dissemination strategies will include reports and events to engage the field and reach key audiences.

-Look for the release of initial ASDP findings in fall 2020.
+Look for the release of initial ASDP findings in winter 2020-21.